goleedev/remote-jobs-from-anywhere/README.md

 # 🌏 Remote Jobs | Work From Anywhere

-Some companies open a position as a remote job, but they indicate laterhand it is not the job from **_'anywhere'_** but for based in US or UK only.
+Some companies open a position as a remote job, but they indicate laterhand it is not the job from **_'anywhere'_** but for based in the US or UK only.
 Since a growing number of developers around the world are trying to get remote jobs, I think we need to share our search results/experience for remote job hunters.

 <br /><br />